 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is implementing the programme on behalf of the private-sector initiative.
 The federal enterprise is an ideal partner for the initiative due to its many years of experience with different manager programmes and its contacts and infrastructure in Germany and Africa.
-The programme is supported by the German Federal Foreign Office and the German embassies in sub-Saharan Africa.
+The programme is supported by the German Federal Foreign Office and the German embassies in Africa.

 AFRIKA KOMMT! is in great demand.
-This has become particularly clear in the application and selection phase: up to 6,000 young professionals apply each programme year for the 25 to 30 available places.
+This has become particularly clear in the application and selection phase: up to 6,000 young professionals apply each programme year for the 35 to 45 available places.
 Crucial for the mutual benefit of both parties is the selection of suitable candidates.
 GIZ organises the selection process, but the partner companies also play a key role by defining the profile of their ideal candidates and selecting the final participants during a comprehensive Assessment Centre in Africa.